rickicode/docker-mysql-sync-replication/README.md

 | DEST_PASS | Destination db password |
 | DEST_USER | Destination db username |

+DB NAME will be created if not exist.
 The cointainer will run in the background and will automatically restart if the container is stopped or the Docker daemon is restarted.